iltuoconsulenteit/DocCropper/README.md

 - Export all processed images to PDF
 - Choose how many processed images appear on each PDF page
 - Select portrait or landscape orientation for the PDF
-- Choose whether images are arranged horizontally, vertically or in a grid and preview the layout before exporting
+- Choose whether images are arranged horizontally, vertically or in a grid and preview the layout only when needed
 - Control how images are scaled on each page: fill the cell, keep original size or apply a custom percentage
 - A small margin is applied around each image so nothing touches the page edges
 - Change the interface language (Italian translation included)